-First off, EDC’s current portfolio of green assets includes loans made to companies who are active in fields of preservation, protection or remediation of air, water, and/or soil, or the mitigation of climate change.
+First off, EDC’s current portfolio of green assets includes loans to companies active in the preservation, protection, or remediation of air, water, and/or soil or mitigating climate change.

 Furthermore, The Centre for International Climate and Environmental Research (CICERO) is an independent research centre associated with the University of Oslo in Norway.
 It’s also endorsed EDC’s Green Bond Framework.